 Ruislip Lido is actually a 60-acre lake on the edge of Ruislip woods (in the borough of Hillingdon) with unique sandy beaches that make it a definite London attraction.
 Ruislip Lido is first and foremost a reservoir dating back to 1811 but since 1933, has operated as an outdoor Lido.
-Over the years, it is has had its ups and downs but after a regeneration project in 2010, re-opened with swimming facilities and now has a beach for both humans and hounds.
-Today, it has become an urban swim spot for locals and Londoners from further afield looking for a beach day out.
+Over the years, it is has had its ups and downs but after a regeneration project in 2010, re-opened and now has a separate beach for both humans and hounds.
+Today, it has become a favourite for locals and Londoners from further afield looking for a beach day out.
 We should point out that although people can enjoy the beach, swimming is actually not permitted in the Lido itself due to various health and safety hazards (see signs below) and no lifeguards being present at the Lido.

 Ruislip Lido is also home to the Ruislip Lido Railway, which runs around the Lido through the woods.
 According to Ruislip Lido Railway’s Conditions of Carriage, dogs are allowed to board the train but at the discretion of the driver and must remain on a lead.
-Interestingly, if the guard allows you to board one way with your dog, you are automatically allowed to take the return journey back to the other side of the Lido!
-We didn’t try this on our visit but just in case you would like to, you can find the Ruislip Lido Railway timetable here.
+We didn’t try the train on our visit but just in case you would like to, you can find the Ruislip Lido Railway timetable here.

 It’s not all about the Lido or beach either, with woods covering 700+ acres, Ruislip woods is one of the largest woodland areas in Greater London so plenty of opportunities for long walks and some would say, this could even be the best part.

 As mentioned previously, we probably didn’t choose the best day to visit – on a sunny Bank Holiday Monday when everybody had the same idea of going to the beach.
 We went by car and by the time we got there in the early afternoon there was no chance of getting a space in the car park which actually turned out to be for the best.
 After finding a place to park on one of the side roads (we found free parking on Bury Avenue which you can see on the map later in this post), to get to the Lido we decided to take the woodland path next to Hillingdon Athletic Club.
 This took us through the woods bringing us out close to the main beaches area and bypassing the car and human traffic jams we would have encountered if we had come via the main entrance next to the Water’s Edge Carvery.

 Our first impression was of crowds, crowds and more crowds!
-At this point increasingly more convinced that we hadn’t made the best decision to come (the swimming warning signs were not helping either), we continued past the main Lido beach area where dogs must be on a lead here, past the café until we found the Ruislip dog beach, which is behind a fence just past the main beach and the area were dogs can go off lead.
+At this point increasingly more convinced that we hadn’t made the best decision to come, we continued past the main Lido beach area – dogs must be on a lead here, past the café until we found the Ruislip dog beach, which is behind a fence past the main beach and the area where dogs can go off lead.